-The BRAKE warning/indicator light illuminates when the parking brake is set $\Rightarrow \triangle$.
+The BRAKE warning/indicator light illuminates when the parking brake is set $\Rightarrow \Lambda$.

-USA models:: If both, the BRAKE warning light and the ABS warning light come on at the same time, the rear wheels could lock up first under hard braking.
+- Always observe the warnings in ⇒ page 187, Engine compartment, before opening the engine hood and checking the brake fluid. - Driving with low brake fluid is a safety hazard!
+Stop the car and get professional assistance. - USA models:: If both, the BRAKE warning light and the ABS warning light come on at the same time, the rear wheels could lock up first under hard braking.
 Lock-up of the rear wheel brakes can cause loss of vehicle control and an accident.
-Have your vehicle repaired immediately by your authorized Audi dealer or a gualified workshop.
+Have your vehicle repaired immediately by your authorized Audi dealer or a qualified workshop.
 Drive slowly and avoid sudden, hard brake application.

-• Canada models: If both, the brake warning light (1) and the ABS warning light 😑 come on at the same time, the rear wheels could lock up first under hard braking.
+- Canada models: If both, the brake warning light and the ABS warning light come on at the same time, the rear wheels could lock up first under hard braking.
 Lock-up of the rear wheel brakes can cause loss of vehicle control and an accident.
-Have your vehicle repaired immediately by your authorized Audi dealer or a gualified workshop.
-Drive slowly and avoid sudden, hard brake application

-If the brake warning/indicator light does not go out after a few seconds and the parking brake released, or lights up while you are driving, the fluid level in the brake fluid reservoir is too low.
-If you believe that it is safe to do so, proceed immediately at low speed to the nearest authorized Audi dealer or qualified workshop and have the brake system inspected.

-Please be very careful and always keep in mind that after several brake applications, you will need greater pressure on the brake pedal to stop your vehicle.
-Consequently, you must allow for increased braking distances.
-Trying to brake as guickly as usual could lead to an accident.
+Have your vehicle repaired immediately by your authorized Audi dealer or a qualified workshop.
+Drive slowly and avoid sudden, hard brake application - If the brake warning/indicator light does not go out after a few seconds and the parking brake released, or lights up while you are driving, the fluid level in the brake fluid reservoir is too low.
+If you believe that it is safe to do so, proceed immediately at low speed to the nearest authorized Audi dealer or qualified workshop and have the brake system inspected. - Always keep in mind that after several brake applications, you will need greater pressure on the brake pedal to stop your vehicle.
+Do not rely on strained brakes to respond with maximum stopping power in critical situations.
+You must allow for increased braking distances.
+The extra distance used up by fading brakes could lead to an accident.